JustSomeGuy2000/Essence-Of-Creation/README.md

 - Totem of Unrying: Revives on death with more potent effects than the normal Totem, but also gives Blessing of Rye.
 ## Status Effects
 - Blessing of Rye: Gives you Rye based on its power every second.
 Automatically increases its power over time.
 Is not cleared by milk.
 Cleared by death, but at a cost.
 A new Statue of the Rye God will spawn, and all your levels and items will be lost as sacrifice to it.
+## Advancements
+- Essence of Creation (root): Obtain an Essence of Creation.
+- Ryes and Shine (Essence of Creation): Obtain Rye.
+- Rye Not?
+(Ryes and Shine): Fill your inventory and offhand with stacks of Rye.
+- Aryse (Ryes and Shine): **Developing...**
 ## Recipes
 - Scaffold Stripper
 - Totem of Unrying